ethanfuyz/faster-whisper-transcriber/README.md

    ```bash
    python3 ~/Documents/faster-whisper-transcriber/transcribe_to_srt.py [drag your file here]
    ```
-   or Drag a file onto SRT Transcriber.app, or right-click the file and choose Open With → SRT Transcriber.app to transcribe with one click.
+   Or drag a file onto SRT Transcriber.app, or right-click the file and choose Open With → SRT Transcriber.app to transcribe with one click.
 4. A new `.srt` file will be created in the same folder, named like:
    ```
    YourFile.srt